ansible/workshops/exercises/ansible_f5/1.2-add-node/README.md

 - The `user: "{{ansible_user}}"` parameter tells the module the username to login to the F5 BIG-IP device with
 - The`password: "{{ansible_ssh_pass}}"` parameter tells the module the password to login to the F5 BIG-IP device with
 - The `server_port: 8443` parameter tells the module the port to connect to the F5 BIG-IP device with
-- The `host: "{{item}}"` parameter tells the module to add a web server IP address already defined in our inventory.
+- The `host: "{{hostvars[item].ansible_host}}"` parameter tells the module to add a web server IP address already defined in our inventory.
-- The `name: "{{item}}"` parameter tells the module to also name the device with the IP address.
+- The `name: "{{hostvars[item].inventory_hostname}}"` parameter tells the module to use the `inventory_hostname` as the name (which will be host1 and host2).
 - The `validate_certs: "no"` parameter tells the module to not validate SSL certificates.
 This is just used for demonstration purposes since this is a lab.
 - `loop:` tells the task to loop over the provided list.
-This list in this case is the `ansible_host` (IP address) of each RHEL web server.
+The list in this case is the group webservers which includes two RHEL hosts.

 ## Step 4